siwarBM/IT-Chatbot/README.md

-# AI chatbot for IT support.
+# AI-powered chatbot specializing in providing IT support.

-# Intent classification is the process of classifying the customer's intent by analyzing the language they use.
+Intent classification involves analyzing the language used by customers to determine their specific intentions.

-This is an implementation of LSTM on Python 3, Keras, and TensorFlow.
+This code snippet demonstrates the implementation of LSTM using Python 3, Keras

 https://user-images.githubusercontent.com/53350981/126899754-044c4a97-44c4-4d50-a470-c956b5ecf297.mp4